astramieri/oracle-ai-vector-search/docs/indexes_and_memory.md

 - FLOAT32
 - FLOAT64

-Oracle AI Vector Search supports vectors with up to 65,535 dimensions.
+Oracle AI Vector Search supports vectors with up to 65535 dimensions.

+### Example

-*In this example, we're using the FLOAT32 format, which is 4 bytes in size.
-And so the size would be the number of dimensions multiplied by how many bytes for that format.*
+In this example, we're using the FLOAT32 format, which is 4 bytes in size.
+The size would be the number of dimensions multiplied by how many bytes for that format.

 ![Vector Size](../imgs/vector_size.png)